phalcon-orphanage/docs/docs/en/environments-vagrant.md

 <a name='daily-usage-databases'></a>
 ### Connecting to databases

 To connect to your MySQL, Postgres or MongoDB database from your host machine's database client, you should connect to `127.0.0.1` and port `33060` (MySQL), `54320` (Postgres) or `27017` (MongoDB).
 The username and password for databases is `phalcon` / `secret`.

-**NOTE:** You should only use these non-standard ports when connecting to the databases from your host machine.
-You will use the default `3306` and `5432` ports in your Phalcon database configuration file since Phalcon is running within the Virtual Machine.
+##### You should only use these non-standard ports when connecting to the databases from your host machine.
+You will use the default `3306` and `5432` ports in your Phalcon database configuration file since Phalcon is running within the Virtual Machine. ##### {.alert .alert-danger}

 To access to the interactive db console from Phalcon Box type: